 When going through topical steroid withdrawal, the day-to-day life can be very tough and discouraging.
-You look for inspiration and motivation from anyone and everyone.
+Check out these topical steroid withdrawal tips and tricks that will help you on your healing journey.

 1. Sweep and/or Vacuum